 Address: 2, Boulevard du Palais, Paris 1

-La Conciergerie located at Ile de la Cité is the oldest part of the first royal Gothic palace in Paris.
-It first started as a Merovingian palace and continued occupied by Medieval kings.
-The most notable expansions were done under Louis IX (Saint Louis) who was in charge from 1226-1270 and Phillip the Fair who reigned from 1285-1314.
+La Conciergerie, located at Ile de la Cité, is the oldest part of the first royal Gothic palace in Paris.
+It first started as a Merovingian palace and continued to be occupied by Medieval kings.
+The most notable expansions were done under Louis IX (Saint Louis), who was in charge from 1226-1270, and Phillip the Fair, who reigned from 1285-1314.

 It was not until 1358 that the Conciergerie was left in favor of the Louvre by Charles V.